telerik/ajax-docs/controls/dateinput/appearance-and-styling/html-output-and-css-styling.md

->note Since Q1 2012 **RadInput** has a new rendering mode for its controls - Single Input Rendering, which is enabled by default.
+>tip Since Q1 2012 **RadInput** has a new rendering mode for its controls - Single Input Rendering, which is enabled by default.
 Therefore, this topic is no longer valid, except in the cases when **Old Rendering** mode is activated by setting the **EnableSingleInputRendering** property to **False** .

 Styles for Telerik controls are defined using Cascading Style Sheet (CSS) syntax.
 Each style consists of a selector that identifies an HTML element to be styled, and property/value pairs that describe each of the style specifics, e.g. color, padding, margins, etc. For example, the **.RadInput_Default** style defines the default font and vertical alignment properties for the entire input control: